hlisdero/netcrab/README.md

 <h3 align="center">netcrab</h3>

   <p align="center">
-    A tool suite for creating, visualizing and analyzing Petri nets made in Rust
+    A simple library for creating and exporting Petri nets made in Rust
     <br />
     <a href="https://github.com/hlisdero/netcrab"><strong>Explore the docs »</strong></a>
     <br />